Ruchita7/Popular_Movies/README.md

 ### **Project Summary**
 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
 In this project, I have build an app to allow users to discover the most popular movies playing.
-The complete functionality of this app is built in **two** stages which are submitted separately.
+The complete functionality of this app is built in **two** stages which were submitted separately.

 ###**Why this Project?**
 To be an Android developer, we must need to know how to build clean and compelling user interfaces (UIs), fetch data from network services, and optimize the experience for various mobile devices.
 One will hone these fundamental skills in this project.
-This app will demonstrate the understanding of the foundational elements of programming for Android and will communicate with the Internet to provide a responsive and delightful user experience.
+This app demonstrates the understanding of the foundational elements of programming for Android and provides a responsive and delightful user experience.

 ###**Stage 1:  Main Discovery Screen, A Details View, and Settings**